Chimp Management home page basket Basket

 How long does it last?

 The Retreat begins on Friday evening when we greet you and have the first welcoming session.
 Saturday will have guided discussions and some time out to explore the local villages, such as Castleton and Buxton.
-The weekend closes at lunchtime on Sunday.
+The retreat closes at lunchtime on day 3.

 My significant other and I would like to attend together.
 Do we need to book separate rooms?